Production manager (Unscripted TV)

 Take a short course:

 Hone your skills in accountancy and budgeting by taking a specialist course.
 Go to the list of training courses recommended by ScreenSkills to see if there is a relevant one.
 Also, get qualifications in health and safety.
-Filter ScreenSkills’ list of training courses by ‘health and safety’ as listed under ‘skills’.
+Filter ScreenSkills’ list of training courses by ‘health and safety’ as listed under ‘subject’.

 Get to know people in the unscripted TV industry by attending events.
 Meet professionals and ask them questions about their work, while demonstrating interest in and knowledge of the industry.
 Offer to provide them with your professional contact details and try to stay in touch with them.
 Go to how to network well to learn how to do this.